seaver-olson/pios/README.md

 ```

 Note that the new line we added to the `OBJS` list was `neil.o`, not `neil.c`.
-Also, you need to make sure you have an empty line after the last element of the `OBJS` list, otherwise `make` will complain. testing my OS
+Also, you need to make sure you have an empty line after the last element of the `OBJS` list, otherwise `make` will complain.